Kangeyam: History

-Kangeyam was the capital of KonguNadu in ancient times.
+Kangeyam was the capital of Kongu Nadu in ancient times.

 all the clan gods of different peoples have built around the city of Kangeyam.

 An ancient beryl mine near Kangeyam produced Indian beryl for export to the Roman Empire, which is why numerous Roman coins have been found near the town.

 Economy

 The economy of Kangeyam is mostly based in rice hulling, the manufacture of coconut copra (dried kernel used in coconut oil production), ghee production and groundnut cultivation.
 The region, despite being semi-arid and rain-fed, produces rice throughout the year.
 Rice procured from the Thanjavur and Cauvery Delta regions in Tamil Nadu and from other states like Karnataka and Andhra Pradesh are also brought to Kangeyam for processing.
 There are more than 500 rice mills in the taluk.

 Coconut oil production in Kangeyam began in the 1980s, when farmers in Tamil Nadu first began cultivating coconuts commercially.
 Nowadays, Kangeyam is among the major coconut oil producing regions of India; coconut oil produced here is marketed across Tamil Nadu and other states such as Maharashtra, Andhra Pradesh, Karnataka, Gujarat, West Bengal and Madhya Pradesh.
 Kangeyam coconut oil is also exported internationally.
 In the production of oil, coconut kernels are first dried on large fields made for this purpose.
 They are then processed in oil mills to produce coconut oil.
 There are about 150 coconut oil manufacturing units in and around Kangeyam and about 500 kopra processing and drying units in Kangeyam Taluk.

 Kangeyam is sometimes called the "Rice and Oil Town" due to its large rice and coconut oil sectors.

 Ghee and ornamental stone production are also major businesses in Kangeyam.
 The stone that is produced is known as "Moon Stone" and is exported to other countries.

 Kangayam is one of the most important cities in India in terms of carbon production.
 The carbon produced here is exported for domestic use and also abroad.

 Kangeyam is also a famous city for vehicle body building(container and open type).

 A few other companies that manufacture welded wires are also located within the town.
 Many spinning mills and knit cloth manufacturing units are located in Kangeyam as the city is close the textile hub of Tiruppur.